Get the latest, first

 • Provides an up-to-date list of emerging hacking techniques and security landscape

 However, due to the number of adversary data, techniques, and sub-techniques, the MITRE ATT&CK framework is large, complex, and often costly to implement.
-The framework is also less comprehensive when compared with CIS and often may offer ambiguous approaches rather than proposing exact steps to protect/evaluate a security control.
+The framework is also less comprehensive when compared with CIS and often may offer ambiguous approaches rather than proposing exact steps to protect/evaluate a security control (Read more on Kubernetes security cost).

 MITRE ATT&CK Matrix – how to use